-Meridian is building a 27,500 bpd state-of-the-art crude oil refinery sited on approximately 150 acres (and additional acreage for buffer) in Billings County, N.D., in the heart of the Bakken.
+Meridian is building a 27,500 bpd state-of-the-art crude oil refinery sited on approximately 150 acres (and additional acreage for buffer) in Billings County east of the Fryburg Rail Facility in Belfield, North Dakota – the heart of the Bakken.
 The property is in close proximity to oil and gas pipelines and major transportation highways.
 The Burlington Northern Santa Fe rail line runs directly through the refinery site, facilitating the construction of a crude oil feedstock offloading and refined fuels uploading terminal.

 The local government agencies and permitting authorities have embraced the projects as permanent job creators and a net contributor to the quality of life in the region.
 Because the permitting and approval processes are straightforward and streamlined, Meridian expects to have the initial plant operational in a little over 2 years from the first plancheck submittals.
 Meridian is now finalizing plans for an early 2018 groundbreaking.
 The Davis Refinery will enjoy several competitive advantages, including: the proximity to oil production; the use of low cost natural gas to operate the plant; its strategic location with direct access to major transportation infrastructure; the business friendly climate of North Dakota fostered by state and local officials.

 Currently, more than 1.2 million barrels of oil are being produced in the Bakken every day.
 Over 95% of it is being shipped at great expense to refineries hundreds of miles away on the east, west and gulf coasts.
 This is because there is only 94,000 barrels per day of refining capacity available in North Dakota.
 Locating the refinery in the heart of the Bakken will ensure a steady supply of below market crude oil feedstock from production companies seeking transportation savings and a local market for refined fuels.